risingwavelabs/risingwave-docs/docs/transform/window-functions.md

 - Window partitioning (the `PARTITION BY` clause): Specifies how to partition rows into smaller sets.
 - Window ordering (the `ORDER BY` clause): Specifies how the rows are ordered.
 This part is required for ranking functions.
-- Window frame (the `ROWS` or `RANGE` clause): Specifies a particular row or the range of the rows over which calculations are performed.
+- Window frame (the `ROWS`, `RANGE` or `SESSION` clause): Specifies a particular row or the range of the rows over which calculations are performed.

 If your goal is to generate calculation results strictly as append-only output when a window closes, you can utilize the emit-on-window-close policy.
 This approach helps avoid unnecessary computations.
 For more information on the emit-on-window-close policy, please refer to [Emit on window close](/transform/emit-on-window-close.md).